KeyouXZ/Skynomi/README.md

 - Keep alive MySQL connection.
 - `/balance` command can be accessed directly from the console.
 - Added shop pagination

+**Version 1.0.3**

+- Added platform detection for better compatibility.
+- Improved detailed NPC kill info display for `PC` users.
+- Implemented numerical abbreviation for currency (e.g., `1,000 → 1K`).
+- Fixed several bugs and stability issues.
+- Removed the `theme` option from the configuration for simplification.

 ## License